siewleekoh/sctp-captone-project/README.md

-# SCTP Capstone Project - Cohort 5 Group 2
+# SCTP CE Capstone Project - Cohort 5 Group 2
-- This repo documents the capstone project as part of a course requirement for the NTU SCTP Cloud Infrastucture Engineering program.
+- This repo documents the capstone project as part of a course requirement for the NTU SCTP Cloud Infrastructure Engineering program.
-  The repo follows a gitflow branching strategy with main (stores official release history), develop (integrates features), feature and bugfix branches.
+- The repo follows a gitflow branching strategy with main (stores official release history), develop (integrates features), feature and bugfix branches.
+- The repo has a `dev` environment for CI/CD testing.
 - Team members:
       1. Jonathan Chin
       2. Chin Lee Fong